paulo72/Better-Art-Direction/readme.txt

 == Description ==

-A fork of the incredible Art Direction plugin by No‘l Jackson (http://noel.io).
+A fork of the incredible Art Direction plugin by Noel Jackson (http://noel.io).
 Utilizes `wp_head` instead of `ob_start()` for styles to insure they remain intact during a cached environment.

+Also, update to function to allow Art Direction against ALL post types (for all users that can edit posts).

 == Installation ==